Ali Summit and Negro Industrial and Economic Union

 In Cleveland, all the Black players interacted with one another on and off the field.
 They gained a positive reputation among Black Clevelanders as some of them worked as a substitute teacher at Addison Junior High School in the Hough neighborhood.
 Wooten was a member of the Cleveland Community Action for Youth Project and Brown was intimately involved in Hough as he was a home visitor within the area and condemned the deplorable living conditions in the area.
 They also encountered racism and discrimination as professional athletes.
 Bobby Mitchell arrived to the Browns from the University of Illinois and won Rookie of the Year.
 When he and his wife sought to purchase a home in an all-White suburb, they struggled getting loans and brokers raised the selling prices for home viewers.

 Overall, Black Cleveland Browns players all experienced racial discrimination in their childhood and as young adults on and off the field.
 Sports were not separated from societal prejudices and, in the case of Brown and Beach, fears about interracial sex amongst Black players.
-These experiences and living in Cleveland which had a booming Black population, all laid the ground work for these players political activism on and off the field and in the years to come
+These experiences and living in Cleveland which had a booming Black population, all laid the ground work for these players’ political activism on and off the field and in the years to come after retirement from their team.

 Ideology & Activities